The Flea Lifecycle: Know Your Enemy

 On the pet, you can use a topical treatment, such as Frontline Plus, which is administered on the skin above the neck once a month to kill the fleas.
 This product is water proof and will not wash or bath off once it is applied.
 It also protects the pet from intestinal parasites (roundworms and hookworms) and it will kill ticks as well.

-If you prefer to administer a pill once a month instead of apply a topical, Trifexis™ (spinosad + milbemycin oxime) is a great alternative.
-It kills fleas before they lay eggs.
+If you prefer to administer a pill once a month instead of apply a topical there are great alternatives.
 A single pill taken once a month will keep your pet free of fleas.
 In addition, it will prevent heartworm infestation and kill the intestinal parasites; whipworms, roundworms and hookworms.